CEO - Leonardo Corporation

 Andrea Rossi is an inventor and scientist with many patents to his name.
-He has interest in alternative fuels, particularly the eco-friendly reuse of waste materials as well as LENR Technology.
-He is the inventor of the E-Cat and the Rossi Effect.
+His interests lie in the field of alternative fuels, particularly the eco-friendly reuse of waste materials, as well as in LENR Technology.
+He is the inventor of the E-Cat and of the Rossi Effect.

 For more information please visit the official Andrea Rossi homepage at www.andrea-rossi.com

-Andrea Rossi was born in Milan, Italy, on the June 3rd, 1950.
+Andrea Rossi was born in Milan, Italy, on the 3rd of June, 1950.
 His father Luigi owned a metals workshop in Milan, and Andrea spent many hours there as a child.
 All of the tools necessary to machine metal were available to him, and he learned to use welders, hydraulic machines, lathes, and other power and hand tools.
 He learned how to tool metal and to make it do what he wanted it to do.
-In school he particularly enjoyed sports.
-In fact, his cross-country skills were quite prodigious, and he set a new Junior World Record in the 24 hour run.
+In school, he particularly enjoyed sports.
+In fact, his cross-country skills were quite prodigious, and he set a new Junior World Record in the 24-hour run.
 He set the record in 1969, at age 19.
-The next year he went on to become the Italian cross country champion.
-His understanding of physics, first developed in his metalworking hobbies, became more evident and polished in school, where he excelled in physics as well as chemistry.
+In the following year, he went on to become the Italian cross-country champion.
+His understanding of physics, first developed in his metalworking hobbies, became more apparent and accomplished in school, where he excelled in physics as well as in chemistry.

 PATENTS AND PUBLICATIONS

-One of Rossi’s first patents was awarded in 1974, one year after he graduated from University of Milan.
-In 1977, he registered patent in defense of his intellectual property.
-The patent was for a filter cleaner that would operate at high temperatures for the purpose of air purification.
+One of Rossi’s first patents was awarded in 1974, one year after he graduated from the University of Milan.
+In 1977, in order to protect his intellectual property, he applied for a patent for a filter cleaner that would operate at high temperatures for the purpose of air purification.
 In 1978, he published the book The Incineration of Waste and Smoke Purification.
 This book is still a textbook at the Polytechnic Institute of Milan, used in Chemical Plants courses.

-Rossi also adapted the family business to produce equipment that he patented.
+Rossi also adapted the family business to produce the equipment patented by him.
 The family plant, called “La Metallotecnica” became home base for his first big business venture.
-At the newly tooled plant, he produced his incinerators.
-From the beginning, Rossi was committed to reducing waste and pollution, and producing clean energy.
-Today he and his company hold patents related to the E-CAT.
+At the newly refurbished plant, he produced his incinerators.
+From the very beginning, Rossi was committed to reducing waste and pollution, and producing clean energy.
+Today, he and his company hold patents related to the E-CAT.

-In 1978, Andrea Rossi had mastered turning waste of organic origin into a liquid quite similar to oil.
-In the social and historical context of those years, the idea was quite challenging and thus required hard work.
+In 1978, Andrea Rossi had mastered turning organic waste into a liquid very similar to fuel oil.
+In the social and historical context of those years, the idea was quite challenging, and thus required hard work.
 The United States, for instance, and other countries in the world, were experiencing serious fuel shortages.
 Rossi has always been a hard worker, as evidenced by his devotion to studies and athletics.
 So, the endless hours of research, trial, and error necessary to develop this science was of secondary concern.
 His focus was to identify a problem, and then solve it.

-The Patent Office of Italy granted a patent on Rossi’s technology 1978.
-Rossi’s invention of transforming organic waste into oil was indeed a huge success.
+The Patent Office of Italy granted a patent on Rossi’s technology in 1978.
+Rossi’s invention for transforming organic waste into oil was indeed a huge success.
 The major customers for his product Refluopetrolio were refineries, which found the synthetic oil especially useful and affordable for their processes.
 They used this fuel to produce fuel oils and solvents.
 All of this, however, was about to change.
 The fossil fuel industry took note of the fact that his company Petroldragon was manufacturing liquid fuel.
-This made a huge industry take notice of Rossi’s efforts, and pressure on the Italian government began.
-The government suddenly classified everything that Petroldragon processed as toxic waste.
+Thus, big industry became aware of Rossi’s efforts, and pressure on the Italian government began.
+The government suddenly reclassified everything that Petroldragon processed as toxic waste.

 Destroying Petroldragon was not enough, though.
-Rossi was immediately castigated in the public media for dumping toxic waste – the very same waste that had been fuel and solvents just a few weeks ago.
-The same waste that had been constantly tested by the Finance Ministry for years.
+Rossi was immediately chastised in public media for dumping toxic waste – the very same waste that had been fuel and solvents just a few weeks before, and had been repeatedly tested by the Finance Ministry for years.
 Rossi was publicly accused of running unlicensed waste treatment plants.
-Tax evasion was added to the list of felonies, even though he had been constantly monitored for years by the Finance Ministry, which assessed all taxes.
+Tax evasion was added to his list of felonies, even though he had been constantly monitored for years by the Finance Ministry, which assessed all taxes.

-However, the result of this was that any customers who had purchased fuel from Petroldragon had to hire waste disposal companies to remove it.
-Warehouses full of Refluopetrolio were condemned, and the owners held liable for dumping toxic waste – safely in barrels, of course, but dumping, nonetheless.
-Omar and the rest of Rossi’s plants were shut down.
+Moreover, the result of this was that all customers who had purchased fuel from Petroldragon had to hire waste disposal companies to remove it.
+Warehouses full of Refluopetrolio were condemned, and the owners held liable for dumping toxic waste – safely, as it was stored in barrels, of course, but it was considered dumping nonetheless.
+Omar and the other Rossi plants were shut down.
 Over a period of 17 years, Rossi was detained several times.
-In each of these cases, he was acquitted.
-Five of the accusations of the charges had convictions.
+In each of these instances, he was acquitted.
+Five of the accusation charges lead to convictions.
 Those convictions were for failing to be in compliance with the suddenly changed permit laws.
-Although he has been vindicated over and over again, the damage to Petroldragon was fatal, and it was time to move on.
+Although he was vindicated over and over again, the damage to Petroldragon was fatal, and it was time to move on.

-Several plants around world are now operating with Rossi’s Waste-to-Biofuel technology from the 80 & 90s.
-The latest is a plant based in Edmonton, Canada were they opened a Waste-to-Biofuels and Chemicals Facility in 2014 which will be used to convert garbage into biofuels.
-The plan is that eventually this plant will process up to 90 per cent of Edmonton’s garbage that will end up being recycled (up from the current 60 per cent).
+Several plants around the world are now operating on Rossi’s Waste-to-Biofuel technology from the 80s & 90s.
+The latest is a plant based in Edmonton, Canada, where a Waste-to-Biofuels and Chemicals Facility opened in 2014, and converts garbage into biofuels.
+Eventually, this plant will process and recycle up to 90% of Edmonton’s garbage, up from the current 60%.

-The plant being used is owned and operated by Enerkem Alberta Biofuels, and they have supposedly based their technology on a patent awarded to Andrea Rossi who made a comment about this on the Journal of Nuclear Physics in June 2014:
+The plant is owned and operated by Enerkem Alberta Biofuels, who have apparently based their technology on a patent awarded to Andrea Rossi.
+Rossi commented on this on the Journal of Nuclear Physics in June 2014:

 ALTERNATIVE ENERGY – LENR

-Since the loss of Petroldragon and its contributions to recycling, Rossi has moved on to other studies in alternative energies.
-This has been partly done through his job at Bio Developmental Corporation, where he was able to continue experimentation.
-In addition, he has started working with Sergio Focardi to build a device that creates energy using Low Energy Nuclear Reactions (LENR).
+Since the loss of Petroldragon and its contribution to recycling, Rossi has moved on to other studies in alternative energies.
+This was partly effected through his job at Bio Developmental Corporation, where he was able to continue with his experiments.
+In addition, he began working with Sergio Focardi to build a device that would deliver energy using Low Energy Nuclear Reactions (LENR).

 Andrea Rossi with Sergio Focardi Photo:Frederico Borella

 This type of energy production was first demonstrated by Fleischmann and Pons in 1989.
-While “cold fusion” was eagerly hailed by the media and some scientists, it soon became categorized as a pathological science based on the fact that other scientists could not replicate the reaction accomplished by Fleischmann and Pons.
-Since then over 3,500 journal papers, news articles and books show excess heat in LENR processes around the world.
-Many governmental organizations and companies, such as NASA, Toyota and Boeing, are currently working on this disruptive technology.
+While “cold fusion” was eagerly hailed by the media and some scientists, the fact that other researchers could not replicate the reaction soon led it to be portrayed as pathological science.
+Since then, over 3,500 journal papers, news articles, and books have shown excess heat in LENR processes around the world.
+Many governmental organizations and companies, such as NASA, Toyota, and Boeing, are currently working on this disruptive technology.

 A WORKING E-CAT

-Rossi and Focardi demonstrated a small LENR E-CAT in a semi-public conference for the first time in January 2011.
+In January 2011, Rossi and Focardi demonstrated for the first time a small LENR E-Cat in a semi-public conference.
 It produced heat consistently.
 One month later, Sergio Focardi stated to journalist Mats Lewan: “When you achieve results it is gratifying to spread the word on them.
 Moreover, I am 78 years old and cannot wait that long”.
-They also demonstrated a larger, industrial version of 1MW in October 2011.
-Some of those who observed the demonstrations were skeptical, while others have decided to take a closer look at the technology.
-Since the first official demonstration in 2011, several 3rd party reports have been published.
-Most recently in October 2014 when six international scientists performed a 32 days test in an independent lab in Lugano, Switzerland.
-The total net energy obtained during the 32 days run was about 1.5 MWh.
+They also demonstrated a larger, industrial 1MW plant in October 2011.
+Some of those who observed the demonstrations were skeptical, while others decided to take a closer look at the technology.
+Since the first official demonstration in 2011, several 3rd party reports have been published: most recently in October 2014 when six international scientists performed a 32-day test in an independent lab in Lugano, Switzerland.
+The total net energy obtained during the 32- days’ run was about 1.5 MWh.
 The report stated:

 “This amount of energy is far more than can be obtained from any known chemical sources in the small reactor volume.”

-Andrea Rossi, now living in Miami, Florida, continues to redesign, test, and build E-CATS.
-Currently, a one year test is in course for the 1MW plant in a non-disclosed location in Florida for the first commercial customer.
-The test that will be finished in February 2016, might be “positive or negative” even though Rossi have stated earlier that “it looks promising” several months in advance.
-While skepticism continue to cast a pall on LENR and cold fusion, Rossi and his team continues to work tirelessly on the E-Cat.
-Rossi regularly works 16 hour days, and maintains communication with fellow scientists via his blog, the Journal of Nuclear Physics.
+Andrea Rossi, who now lives in Miami, Florida, continues to redesign, test, and build E-Cats.
+Currently, a one year test is being conducted on the 1MW plant, in a non-disclosed location in Florida, for the first commercial customer.
+The test, to be completed by February 2016, may turn out “positive or negative”, even though Rossi has stated that “it looks promising” several months in advance.
+While skepticism continues to cast a pall on LENR and cold fusion, Rossi and his team continue to work tirelessly on the E-Cat.
+Rossi regularly works 16-hour days, and maintains communication with fellow scientists via his blog, the Journal of Nuclear Physics.